AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-8.md

 This is Chapter 8 of a multi-part tutorial.
 [Chapter 7 can be found here](chapter-7.md) and an [overview can be found here](getting-started-wknd-tutorial-develop.md).

-You can check out the finished code on [**GitHub**](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the solution package:
+You can view the previous Chapter solution on [GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the **[solution package](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/releases)**.

+## Objective

+1. Understand advanced Core Components of the Carousel and Teaser.
+2. Advanced usage of AEM's Style System and Editable Templates.
+3. Learn to use only a couple of components to create a dynamic landing page.

 ## Teaser and Carousel Components {#teaser-carousel-overview}